-The Association for Pathology Informatics Summit 2018 Travel Awards will provide stipends for documented trainees to attend the Pathology Informatics Summit 2018 Conference (PI - 2018) at the Wyndham Grand Pittsburgh Downtown, Pittsburgh, PA on May 21-24, 2018.
+The Association for Pathology Informatics Summit 2020 Travel Awards provide stipends for trainees to attend the Pathology Informatics Summit 2020 at the David L. Lawrence Convention Center, Pittsburgh, PA on May 18-21, 2020.

 About the Award

-The travel award is intended to offset the costs of attending the Pathology Informatics 2018 conference for trainees to increase involvement in pathology informatics within the broader pathology community.
-The Pathology Informatics 2018 conference will provide a limited number of travel awards with a maximum reimbursement of $1,200 each.
+The travel award is intended to offset the costs of attending the Informatics Summit for trainees to increase involvement in pathology informatics community.
+We will provide a limited number of travel awards with a maximum reimbursement of $1,200 each.

-- Residents or fellows in a training program accredited by the Accreditation Council for Graduate Medical Education (ACGME)
+- Residents in a training program accredited by the Accreditation Council for Graduate Medical Education (ACGME)

 - Masters, pre-doctoral and post-doctoral students

 Applicants are required to submit the following information via this application form.